-In severe or very severe TG levels (> 1000 mg/dl), which occur as a result of defective lipolysis or excessive production of endogenous triglyceride the LPL removal system is saturated.
-There is decreased degradation of dietary TGs incorporated into chylomicrons and a rapid increase of TG levels post fat-rich meals (simple sugars, fructose, alcohol stimulate hepatic VLDL production enhancing the increase in TG) in susceptible individuals causing pancreatitis.
-The mechanism by which hypertriglyceridemia causes pancreatitis is not understood, but could include local accumulation of free fatty acids and serum hyperviscosity [8, 13].
+In severe or very severe TG levels (> 1000 mg/dl), which occur as a result of defective lipolysis or excessive production of endogenous triglyceride, the LPL removal system is saturated.
+There is decreased degradation of dietary TGs incorporated into chylomicrons and rapid increase of TG levels post fat-rich meals (worsened by dietary simple sugars, fructose, and alcohol) in susceptible individuals causing pancreatitis.
+The mechanism by which hypertriglyceridemia causes pancreatitis is not understood, but could include local accumulation of free fatty acids and serum hyperviscosity (8, 21).